webthingorg/devtools-frontend/test/e2e/README.md

 LOCATION is a path to the chrome executable
 FEATURES is a comma separated list of chrome features passed as `--enable-features=[FEATURES]` to the chrome binary.

+If you only want to run a single test or testsuite, use respectively `it.only` or `describe.only`.

 ## General implementation details